mqcomplab/bblean/README.md

 ```

 ## API and Documentation

+By default all functions take *packed* fingerprints of dtype `uint8`.
+Many functions support an `input_is_packed: bool` flag, which you can toggle to `False`
+in case for some reason you want to pass unpacked fingerprints (not recommended).

 Documentation is currently a work in progress, for the time being you can consult
 functions and classes `"""docstrings"""` for info on usage, or the Jupyter notebook